Posting system

 Up to the end of the 2017–18 posting period, 23 NPB players had been posted using the system.
 Of these, 12 signed Major League contracts, four signed minor-league contracts, five were unsuccessful in attracting any MLB interest, and two could not come to a contract agreement during the 30-day negotiation period.
 The five highest-profile players that have been acquired by MLB teams through the posting system are Ichiro Suzuki, Daisuke Matsuzaka, Yu Darvish, Masahiro Tanaka, and Shohei Ohtani.
 The first three attracted high bids of $13.125 million, $51.1 million, and $51.7 million respectively.
 Tanaka was the first player posted under a revised procedure that was in place from 2013 to 2017; he was posted for the maximum $20 million allowed under the new rules.
 Ohtani was the first player posted under the current procedure; his posting fee of $20 million was grandfathered in under the previous agreement.
-However, since its implementation the posting system has been criticized by the media and baseball insiders from both countries.
+Since its implementation the posting system has been criticized by the media and baseball insiders from both countries.